Tsepangteele/TSETEE25526_FTO2506_Group-A_Tsepang-Teele_SDF_Portfolio_Piece/README.md

 If I had more time, I’d love to:
 - make my profile section cleaner and more aligned.
-- work on my media queries so that they stack they way they should on mobile without breaking my desktop layout.
+- work on my media queries so that they stack they way the should on mobile without breaking my desktop layout.
+- make sure my heart within my project section is in the right place.
+- make sure that the bullet points in my experience section are aligned.

 ---